 Grid of 1s and 0s teleported to new location, with a middle row of 1s that continue scrolling right after copy

-Computers do this thousands of times a second to all simultaneously running programs.
+Computers do this (context switching) thousands of times a second to all simultaneously running programs.
 First, their state is saved.
 Then, they are removed from memory.
 Another is pulled from memory and resumed, only to have the same thing done to it a millisecond later.
 Programs don’t need to be written in a special way to support this, nor are they “aware” of it, for the most part.

 preemptive multitasking/context switching animation